graphql-java/graphql-java/docs/sdldirectives.rst

 Schema directives allow you to do this.
 You can place directives on SDL elements and then write the backing logic once and have it apply in many places.

+This idea of "writing it once" is the key concept here.
+There is only code place where logic needs to be written and it is then applied to all the places in the SDL that have a named directive.

+This is a more powerful model than wiring in 10-100s of data fetchers like you might with the conventional runtime wiring.

 For example imagine you have a type like the following